SKOOP-Digital/trophy-demo/prompt.md

 For the trophy 3d models, use a placeholder for now, and we will come back to implement this later.

+make sure the whole thing is a fully functional demo with all data filled in (add data as needed) and all functionality in place.

 create the whole html file (index.html) and sample json file (data.json) (as needed)